Migrate on-premises Apache Hadoop clusters to Azure HDInsight - motivation and benefits

 Self-healing processes and components - HDInsight constantly checks the infrastructure and open-source components using its own monitoring infrastructure.
 It also automatically recovers critical failures such as unavailability of open-source components and nodes.
 Alerts are triggered in Ambari if any OSS component is failed.

-For more information, see the article What is Azure HDInsight and the Hadoop technology stack.
+For more information, see the article What is Azure HDInsight and the Apache Hadoop technology stack.

 Migration planning process